 Even in fields where there is essentially no initial water production, water cuts eventually might increase enough to make emulsion treatment necessary.
 Water content of the untreated oil varies from < 1 to > 90 vol%.
 Salt and basic-sediment-and-water (BS&W) contents are important crude-purchasing requirements.
 Purchasers limit these contents in the oil they purchase to reduce transportation costs, water treatment and disposal costs, and equipment corrosion.

 Removing water from the stream decreases the salt content, but additional steps might be required to meet salt specifications.
 BS&W content limits vary according to local conditions, practices, and contractual agreements, but typically range from 0.2 to 3.0%.
 BS&W usually is predominantly water, but might contain solids, some of which are sand, silt, mud, scale, and precipitates of dissolved solids from the producing formation.
 Other sources of solids are corrosion products, bacterial debris, and precipitated petroleum fractions such as asphaltenes (read also Oilfield Parrafins and Asphaltenes).
 Solids are troublesome and vary widely among producing fields, zones, and wells.

 When water forms a stable emulsion with crude oil and cannot be removed in conventional storage tanks, emulsion-treating methods must be used.
 This chapter covers the procedures and equipment that are used in treating emulsions.
-See the chapter on Crude Oil Emulsions in the General Engineering volume of this Handbook for detailed explanations of emulsions and their chemical treatment.

 Definition of an Emulsion: